Bharadwaj14/Hypothesis-Text-Classification/README.md

 # Requirements
-* The Hypothesis_Text_Classification_NLP.ipynp Jupiter Notebook file can be run on Google Colab or Jupiter Notebook
+* The Hypothesis_Text_Classification_NLP.ipynp Jupiter Notebook file can be run on Google Colab or Jupyter Notebook

 * The scientific/academic research documents used in the project can be downloaded from [dropbox](https://www.dropbox.com/sh/q49mnn6i575b8nh/AAByLkuQuU4RLJ44o0i-Fiuma?dl=0).